-A couple of years ago, Flymen Fishing Company, produce of the fantastic Fish Skull heads, introduced Faux Bucktail.
+A couple of years ago, Flymen Fishing Company, producer of the fantastic Fish Skull heads, fish spines for articulated flies, and other great products, introduced Faux Bucktail.
 Fish Skull Faux Bucktail is an interesting synthetic streamer material that we, along with many of our customers, have found useful for some of their fly and jig making enterprises.
 Unlike most other synthetic hair materials, Faux Bucktail is tapered.
 Like many other synthetics, it is slightly crinkly.
 The most obvious use of this material is as a substitute for real bucktail.
 So how does it match up to the real stuff?
 It is a bit more stiff than real bucktail so does not have quite as much movement in the water.
 Also, the colors are a bit drab compared to a lot of dyed bucktail.
 This is not a big deal for the darker colors, but the reds, oranges, yellows, pinks, and chartreuse, are not quite as bright as we can find in dyed natural materials.

 Since Faux Bucktail does not move quite as fluidly as natural bucktail, we find it more useful for flies of lengths four inches or longer.
 Due to its slickness, we recommend adding a bit of your favorite fly tying glue to the tie in point each time you add a bunch to your fly.